-My second all-time favourite has to be the Pro Change Jacket, whilst the gear for kayakers is pretty resilient there is always that cold period at the end of the day when you’re waiting for the car shuttle to return.
+My second all-time favourite has to be the Pro Change Robe, whilst the gear for kayakers is pretty resilient there is always that cold period at the end of the day when you’re waiting for the car shuttle to return.
 Usually you’re huddled in a layby or under a bridge sheltering from the wind.
 Since the birth of the Pro Jacket I have taken to slinging this bad boy in the car at the bottom, ideal to wear on whilst we are waiting around or to wrap up your chilly friend who took a swim too many on the river.
 Its versatility allows you to fit it over the top of your kayaking gear making it ideal for keeping snug and warm while you wait.

 Kayak Friendly Gear

 Some of the smaller accessories also came in handy whilst on the water, the water bottle managed to keep my coffee warm for the full duration of my trip and the forever versatile Dry Pouch came handy for storing my phone allowing me to grab it on route for that obligatory photo.